Team Official Handbook

 I have a complaint, where do I send it?

 Questions, complaints, concerns, and other matters must be communicated to the appropriate Club representative.
-If the matter can not be handled at the Club level, the Club will pass this information on to the League.
+If the matter can not be handled at the Club level, the Club will pass this information on to the League or District as is appropriate.

 Website Team Activation/Account creation